 - He owns a personal computer which he uses to look up treatments of new ailments

-- He is on plexus MD (doctors' network) as well
+- He is on plexus MD (doctors' online network)

 - Showed interest in using a device to detect oral cancer